-In respect to my own definition of self-awareness (which you can find here), I realize that practicing self-awareness can seem daunting.
+In respect to my own definition of self-awareness, I realize that practicing self-awareness can seem daunting.
 However, self-awareness doesn’t have to be long drawn out sessions of introspection and analysis.
 That’s not realistic for anyone.
 Self-awareness can be practiced daily without severe emotional drainage.

 1. Knowing and accepting your preferences.

 I am not a morning person.
 I have tried for years to force myself into being a morning person, but I am just not.
 Thanks to the concept of “chronotypes,” I have accepted that I hit the snooze button at least three times and that I just wasn’t made to be up and at ‘em before 8 am.
 A simple act of self-awareness is adjusting my routine and my self-talk to my natural rhythm and preferences.
 I no longer beat myself up for being “lazy” or sleeping in too late.
 I’m aware that my best work is done in late afternoon and that I move slowly in the mornings.
 Even with coffee, my brain is slow to get working.
 A huge part of successful self-awareness is self-acceptance, grace, and gentleness.
 I’m currently trying different routines to up my productivity each day, yet I’m staying aware of what is natural to me and what isn’t.
 Take a look at the things you do every day and ask yourself what is working and what isn’t.
 What makes you feel great?
 What wears you out?
 Then think about how you might be able to adjust with acceptance of your preferences and a little innovation to make the day work better for you.